Aurora mother of missing 5-year-old charged after child remains found in her apartment

 She's being held on $100,000 bond, appeared in court Thursday morning to be advised of the charges against her and is due back June 6, according to court records.

-Thursday, charges of child abuse resulting in death, tampering with a deceased human body and tampering with physical evidence were added after detectives found the human remains of a child in Nelson's apartment.
+Thursday, charges of child abuse resulting in death, tampering with a deceased human body and tampering with physical evidence were added after detectives found the human remains of a child in a closet in Nelson's apartment.

+The body appeared to have been in that condition for a while, Aurora Police Chief Art Acevedo confirmed.

 The charges come two days after the Colorado Bureau of Investigation released an alert for Nelson and her missing 5-year-old daughter, Maha Li Hobbs.